Don't go! Surging business sales make staff retention a must

 One big problem can be a culture clash — staffers whose company is sold may be uncomfortable with their new bosses and how the business is now being run.
 A new owner may be more rigid about schedules or more of a micromanager.
 Staffers who worked with just a handful of people before might find themselves with dozens of co-workers, and miss the old camaraderie.

-"The new acquirer and the seller need to really collaborate in the transition to make sure the culture not going to change, that the reason people work there is going to continue," he says.
+“The new acquirer and the seller need to really collaborate in the transition to make sure the culture is not going to change, that the reason people work there is going to continue,” he said.
 Critical to keeping staffers is not springing the ownership change on them at the last minute.
-That will only anger them and add to their anxiety and temptation to flee, Astringer says.
+That will only anger them and add to their anxiety and temptation to flee, Astringer said.

-A new boss should acknowledge and validate staffers' feelings, and not try pep talks to ease anxiety, says John Proctor, CEO of Ottawa, Ontario-based Martello Technologies.
+A new boss should acknowledge and validate staffers’ feelings, and not try pep talks to ease anxiety, said John Proctor, CEO of Ottawa-based Martello Technologies.
 The information and communications technology company has made two acquisitions in recent years, giving Proctor experience with persuading reluctant staffers to stay.

-"People aren't praying at the altar of Martello.
-It doesn't work like that," he says.
+“People aren’t praying at the altar of Martello.
+It doesn’t work like that,” he said.

-"You're giving them a sense of ownership instead of, 'You're going to be doing this, and you're going to be doing that,'" he says.
+“You’re giving them a sense of ownership instead of, ‘You’re going to be doing this, and you’re going to be doing that,’ ” he said.

 It can be more difficult to retain staffers in some industries than others.
-David Crais, chief executive of CMG Carelytics a health technology development company that has done several acquisitions, has found software engineers reluctant to be part of a company that's growing by buying others.
+David Crais, chief executive of CMG Carelytics, a health technology development company, has found software engineers reluctant to be part of a company that’s growing by buying others.

-"Many times, they're driven by wanting to be part of a building process," says Crais,
+“Many times, they’re driven by wanting to be part of a building process,” said Crais,

-The more an owner can align a staffer's needs with the company's culture, the greater the chances of retaining employees, Crais says.
-He considers an acquisition a success if 70 percent to 75 percent of the staff is still there 18 months later.
+The more an owner can align a staffer’s needs with the company’s culture, the greater the chances of retaining employees, Crais said.

 John Ahlberg, whose technology support and management company has made several acquisitions in recent years, has been able to retain about a third of the staffers who joined his firm, Chicago-based Waident Technology Solutions.
 Those who left tended to be uncomfortable with the culture at their new company; for example, they were used to working on their own and had a hard time adapting to team work.

-"With each person, we sit down and talk to them, and ask, 'What are you doing now, and what skills do you have?'"
-Ahlberg says.
-"But most of the conversation revolves around, 'What are your hopes and dreams.
-What do you want to be doing?'"
+“With each person, we sit down and talk to them, and ask, ‘What are you doing now, and what skills do you have?’ ” Ahlberg said.
+“But most of the conversation revolves around, ‘What are your hopes and dreams.
+What do you want to be doing?’ ”

-"He always said he wasn't going to leave," Sargent says.
-But nearly three months after Sargent arrived, "he called me and said, I can't do this anymore," Sargent recalls.
+“He always said he wasn’t going to leave,” Sargent said.
+But nearly three months after Sargent arrived, “he called me and said, I can’t do this anymore,” Sargent recalls.

-Sargent advises other owners to keep communicating, but be ready for people to quit.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.